stakater-archive/stakater-devops-labs/README.md

 ## Description

-CoolStore is an online store web application built using Spring Boot, WildFly Swarm, Eclipse Vert.x, Node.js and AngularJS adopting the microservices architecture.
+Nordmart is an online store web application built using Spring Boot, WildFly Swarm, Eclipse Vert.x, Node.js and AngularJS adopting the microservices architecture.

 * **Web**: A Node.js/Angular front-end.
 Details can be found on this [link](final/stakater-nordmart-web/README.md)